quasoft/voronoi/README.md

 *Work in progress.
 Calculates verticies, but is not yet building a full DCEL data structure with the results.*

 ## TODO:
-- [ ] Connect half-edges in DCEL structure in counter-clockwise order.
+- [ ] Connect unfinite half-edges to the bounding box.

 ## How to debug